-The Purkinje imaging system was also used to estimate the relative shift of the corneal reflex (first Purkinje image) with respect to the pupil center for foveal fixation, and angle λ was calculated as described elsewhere (Rosales & Marcos, 2007).
-Sign conventions for the horizontal component are: positive, the line of sight rotates to the nasal (right eye) or temporal side (left eye) of the pupillary axis and viceversa for negative.

-Additionally, the Purkinje imaging system has a channel for phakometry measurements (Rosales, Dubbelman, Marcos, & van der Heijde 2006; Rosales & Marcos, 2006).
+The Purkinje imaging system was also used to estimate the relative shift of the corneal reflex (first Purkinje image) with respect to the pupil center for foveal fixation, and angle $\lambda$ was calculated as described elsewhere (Rosales & Marcos, 2007).
+Additionally, the Purkinje imaging system has channel for phakometry measurements (Rosales, Dubbelman, Marcos & Van der Heijde, 2006, Rosales & Marcos, 2006).

 Measurements of lens tilt and decentration were obtained in dilated eyes, in the same session as total and ocular aberrations.
 This guaranteed that measurements were not affected by potential changes of pupil center with pupil size.
 Optical biometry (with the IOLMaster, Zeiss) was obtained in all eyes, and phakometry (with the phakometry mode of the Purkinje imaging apparatus) was performed when the radii of curvature of the IOL were not known, since those parameters are required to process the data.
-A full description of the technique, experimental procedure and schematic diagrams to illustrate the sign conventions can be found in previous publications (de Castro et al., 2007; Rosales & Marcos, 2006, 2007; Rosales, Wendt, Marcos, & Glasser, 2007).

-Lens tilt and decentrations had already been reported in a subset of 21 eyes (12 patients) who participated in a study comparing IOL tilt and decentration from Scheimpflug and Purkinje imaging (de Castro et al., 2007)
+Lens tilt and decentrations had already been reported in a subset of 21 eyes (12 patients) who participated in a study comparing IOL tilt and decentration from Scheimpflug and Purkinje imaging (de Castro, Rosales & Marcos, 2007).

-2.5.
-Computer eye modelling
+2.5 Computer eye modelling